Derbyshire's

 from the river Dove, pouring its water through the valley.

-[There are then several pages of description, not included here]
+[There are then several pages of description, which is included in the section about Dovedale]

 At Wooton-Hall, near Dove-Dale, Hume procured a place of retreat,